Ok, I’ll be honest. I hate pumpkin spice.

 - Bake the flan at 350ºF for 50-55 minutes or until the center is just set.
 If the outer rims look set but the middle jiggles when you gently shake the pan, the flan is done.
 You will be tempted to continue to bake it but then you run the risk of it getting a rubbery texture.
 Don’t do it!

 - Chill the flan.
 Carefully remove the pan from the water bath and allow it to cool for 30 minutes at room temperature.
-Place it in the fridge for at least 4 hours or overnight so the flan can fully set.
+Place it in the fridge for at least 4 hours or overnight so the flan can be fully set.

 - Flip it!
 Remove the pan from the fridge.
 Run a knife around the sides of the round pan to slightly loosen the flan.
 Place a large plate on top of the round pan and invert the pan (flip it over) so the flan transfers onto a large plate.

-You can leave the flan in the same plate you transferred it to for 1 day covered with aluminum foil however you definitely want to eventually store it in an airtight container to avoid it from spoiling.
 It lasts about 5 days in the fridge in an airtight container.
-If you have a bunch of caramel leftover in the pan after you flip over the flan, you can transfer it to a jar and use it to top each individual slice of flan as you serve it.
+If you have a bunch of caramel left over in the pan after you flip over the flan, you can transfer it to a jar and use it to top each individual slice of flan as you serve it.

 Ingredients